-The South Florida Workforce Investment Board d/b/a CareerSource South Florida (SFWIB, CareerSource, or Board), is one of 24 Local Workforce Development Boards (LWDB) in the State of Florida.
-Each LWDB is designated by the Governor to oversee the Workforce Innovation and Opportunity Act (WIOA) services for geographical locations known as Local Workforce Development Areas (LWDA).
-The SFWIB is designated as the administrator for LWDA 23, which encompasses Miami-Dade and Monroe Counties.
-Through its 11 CareerSource centers located across the LWDA, the SFWIB serves businesses, jobseekers, adults, youth, dislocated workers, refugees, and individuals transitioning from welfare to work.
+The South Florida Workforce Investment Board d/b/a CareerSource South Florida (SFWIB, CSSF), is one of 24 Local Workforce Development Boards (LWDB) in the State of Florida.
+Each LWDB is designated by the Governor to oversee the Workforce Innovation and Opportunity Act (WIOA) services for geographical locations known as Local Workforce Development Board (LWDB).
+The SFWIB strives to ensure quality services are delivered in the most efficient and effective way possible, through full integration and coordination of service providers that support seamless service delivery.

-The SFWIB is a governmental agency and instrumentality of both Miami-Dade and Monroe Counties, eligible to exclude income under Section 115 of the U.S. Internal Revenue Code.
-The Board is composed of volunteers who represent local private sector businesses, educational institutions, economic development agencies, labor organizations, veterans' interests, community-based organizations, and state and local government agencies.
-The Board conducts its business in accordance with federal and state laws, the Inter-local Agreement that created the SFWIB for LWDA 23, and the SFWIB by-laws and its approved policies.
+The SFWIB is a governmental agency and instrumental within Miami-Dade County; its board membership is composed of volunteers who represent local private sector businesses, educational institutions, economic development agencies, labor organizations, veterans' interests, community-based organizations, and state and local government agencies.
+The Board conducts its business in accordance with federal and state laws, the Inter-local Agreement that created the SFWIB for LWDB 23, and the SFWIB by-laws and its approved policies.